What does a Field Representative do?

 - Conduct regular on-site visits to clients to assess their needs and provide solutions.

-- Build and maintain strong relationships with clients to ensure customer satisfaction and loyalty.
+- Build and maintain strong relationships with clients to ensure satisfaction and retention.

-- Collaborate with internal teams to ensure that client needs are met effectively and efficiently.
+- Collaborate with internal teams to ensure client needs are met effectively and efficiently.

-- Stay updated on industry trends and new products to provide the best solutions to clients.
+- Stay updated on industry trends and company products to provide informed recommendations to clients.

 Qualifications